Jemima Goldsmith

-Jemima Marcelle Goldsmith (born 30 January 1974; known as Jemima Khan for work) is an English screenwriter, television, film and documentary producer and the founder of Instinct Productions, a television production company.
-She was formerly a journalist and associate editor of The New Statesman, a British political and cultural magazine, and served as the European editor-at-large for the American magazine Vanity Fair.
+Jemima Marcelle Goldsmith (born 30 January 1974), known professionally as Jemima Marcelle Goldsmith Khan, is an English TV and film producer and screenwriter.
+She is the founder of Instinct Productions, a television production company.
+Previously she was an associate editor for the British political and cultural magazine The New Statesman and European editor-at-large for the American magazine Vanity Fair.

 Early life and education

-Born at Chelsea and Westminster Hospital in London, Goldsmith is the eldest child of Lady Annabel Vane-Tempest-Stewart and financier Sir James Goldsmith (1933–1997).
-Her mother, from an aristocratic Anglo−Irish family, is the daughter of the 8th Marquess of Londonderry.
-Goldsmith's father was the son of a luxury hotel tycoon and former Conservative Member of Parliament (MP), Major Frank Goldsmith, who was a member of the Goldsmith family of German−Jewish descent.
+Born at Chelsea and Westminster Hospital in London, Goldsmith was the eldest child of Lady Annabel Goldsmith and financier Sir James Goldsmith (1933–1997).
+Her mother, from an aristocratic Anglo−Irish family, was the daughter of the 8th Marquess of Londonderry.
+Goldsmith's father was the son of a luxury hotel tycoon and former Conservative Member of Parliament (MP), Major Frank Goldsmith, who was a member of the Goldsmith family of German Jewish descent.
 Her paternal grandmother was French.

-Goldsmith's parents were married to different partners at the time of her birth, but they married each other in 1978 in order to legitimize their children.
+Jemima was conceived due to an adulterous affair as her parents were both married to other spouses.
+They married each other in 1978 in order to legitimise their children.
 She has two younger brothers, Zac Goldsmith and Ben Goldsmith, and five paternal and three maternal half-siblings, including Robin Birley and India Jane Birley.

-Goldsmith grew up at Ormeley Lodge and attended the Old Vicarage preparatory school, then Francis Holland Girls School.
-From age 10 to 17, she was an equestrian in London.
+Goldsmith grew up at Ormeley Lodge and attended The Old Vicarage preparatory school, then Francis Holland Girls School.
 In 1993, Goldsmith enrolled at the University of Bristol and studied English, but she dropped out when she married Imran Khan in 1995.
 She eventually completed her bachelor's degree in March 2002 with upper second-class honours.
 She later studied at the School of Oriental and African Studies and was awarded a master of arts degree in Middle Eastern Studies, focusing on Modern Trends in Islam, from the University of London in 2003.

+Career

-Film, television and theatre
+Film, television, and theatre

-In 2015, Jemima Khan founded Instinct Productions, a London-based content company specializing in television, documentaries and film with former Princess Productions managing director, Henrietta Conrad.
+In 2015, Goldsmith founded Instinct Productions, specializing in television, documentaries and film production, based in London.

-Through Instinct Productions, Khan was the executive producer for the Emmy-nominated six-part documentary series The Clinton Affair, alongside Alex Gibney and Emmy-winning director Blair Foster, for the A&E Network.
+Through Instinct Productions, Goldsmith was an executive producer for the Emmy-nominated six-part documentary series The Clinton Affair, alongside Alex Gibney and director Blair Foster, for the A&E Network.